OrganicityEu-Platform/users/doc/Development.md

 # Development

+To do the development, please follow the [installation instructions](doc/Install.md) first, before you continue here.

 ## gulp tasks

  * `default`: execute this when developing (see below, uses multiple of the tasks below in